Prayag2003/chai-aur-backend/README.md

 The project utilizes several middleware functions for handling various tasks such as CORS, JSON parsing, cookie parsing, authentication, and file upload handling.
 Notable middleware includes:

-- **auth.middleware.js**: Middleware for verifying JWT tokens and authenticating users.
+- **auth.middleware.ts**: Middleware for verifying tWT tokens and authenticating users.
-- **multer.middleware.js**: Middleware for handling file uploads using Multer.
+- **multer.middleware.ts**: Middleware for handling file uploads using Multer.

 # Controllers

 ## User Controller Functions Overview

-Here's a brief overview of each function in the `user.controller.js` file along with an explanation of any standard development practices or SOLID Principles applied:
+Here's a brief overview of each function in the `user.controller.ts` file along with an explanation of any standard development practices or SOLID Principles applied:

 - **registerUser**: Handles user registration, input validation, image upload, and database entry.
 - **loginUser**: Manages user login, credential validation, token generation, and secure cookie handling.